chutch3/selfhosted.sh/analysis/README.md

 ## Overview

-This directory contains all analysis documentation for the selfhosted.sh project, organized by deployment type and scope. **Critical Understanding**: Deployment types are mutually exclusive - Docker Compose, Docker Swarm, and Kubernetes (future) are separate deployment paths that cannot be used simultaneously.
+This directory contains all analysis documentation for the selfhosted.sh project. **Status**: Most analyses have been **superseded by the new simplified unified configuration approach** using `homelab.yaml`.

+**Current Focus**: The project now uses a single, simple `homelab.yaml` configuration file that replaces the previous multi-file approach (`services.yaml` + `machines.yml` + `volumes.yaml` + `.env`).

+**Key Change**: Deployment types remain mutually exclusive (Docker Compose, Docker Swarm, Kubernetes), but configuration is now unified with deployment-specific translation engines.

 ## Directory Structure